garethtdavies/docker-masterclass/README.md

 Docker containers are all subject to the use of control groups (also known as `cgroups`).
-Control groups allocate host resources that can be used by a container, and as such limit can limit the amount of CPU, memory or I/O usage for it.
+Control groups allocate host resources that can be used by a container, and as such can limit the amount of CPU, memory or I/O usage for it.
 This ensures that a rogue container cannot disrupt a host OS to the point of bringing it down or making it unusable.
 Control groups for a container are configurable, so a user can alter the resources available to it when